hos-b/cpp-ref/README.md

 #### reinterpret_cast
 reinterpret_cast converts any pointer type to any other pointer type, even of unrelated classes.
 The operation result is a simple binary copy of the value from one pointer to the other.
 All pointer conversions are allowed: neither the content pointed nor the pointer type itself is checked.

-It can also cast pointers to or from integer types.
-The format in which this integer value represents a pointer is platform-specific.
-The only guarantee is that a pointer cast to an integer type large enough to fully contain it (such as intptr_t), is guaranteed to be able to be cast back to a valid pointer.
+it can also cast pointers to or from integer types. the format in which this integer value represents a pointer is platform-specific. the only guarantee is that a pointer cast to an integer type large enough to fully contain it (such as intptr_t), is guaranteed to be able to be cast back to a valid pointer.
 ```cpp
 class A { /* ... */ };
 class B { /* ... */ };
 A * a = new A;
 B * b = reinterpret_cast<B*>(a);
 ```
-This code compiles, although it does not make much sense, since now b points to an object of a totally unrelated and likely incompatible class.
-Dereferencing b is unsafe.
+this code compiles, although it does not make much sense, since now `b` points to an object of a totally unrelated and likely incompatible class. dereferencing `b` is unsafe.
 #### const_cast
-This type of casting manipulates the constness of the object pointed by a pointer, either to be set or to be removed.
-For example, in order to pass a const pointer to a function that expects a non-const argument.
+this type of casting manipulates the constness of the object pointed by a pointer, either to be set or to be removed. for example, in order to pass a const pointer to a function that expects a non-const argument.
 ```cpp
 void print (char * str) {
     std::cout << str << '\n';